macairececile/terminology_project/README.md

 ## Instructions

-There is three differents way to annonate your text.
+### Requirements

+Pandas
+Scapy

+### Running process

+The script to run is termsprocessing.py.
+The following instructions need to be filled out:
-First, you should choose the type of annotation:
+ * type of annotation:
-  * 1= terms annotation
+   * 1 = terms annotation
-  * 2= terms annoation and IOB tags
+   * 2 = terms annotation and IOB tags
-  * 3= terms annotation, IOB tags and Part-Of-Speech(POS) tags
+   * 3 = terms annotation, IOB tags and Part-Of-Speech (POS) tags

-Then, you should have the text you want to process in a _.txt_ format.
+ * input file that you want to annotate in _.txt_ format
+ * name of your output file (also in _.txt_ format)

 Finally, enter the following command in your terminal:
-> python termsprocessing.py -n 1  -i input.txt -o output.txt"
+> python termsprocessing.py -n 1  -i input.txt -o output.txt